Case Study: Brokers Direct Insurance Logo Designed by The Logo Smith

-This logo process post is for the Brokers Direct identity design.
-An online insurance company, offering quick, friendly and low cost insurance for landlords, tenants, vacant property, homeowners, students, commercial properties.
+This case study post is for the Brokers Direct identity design; an online insurance company, offering quick, friendly and low cost insurance for landlords, tenants, vacant property, homeowners, students, commercial properties.

 The main benefit is that Brokers Direct cut out the middle man and remove the frustration of dealing with other, more overwhelming online companies.
 They were one of the first companies to cover people over the internet.